New Handouts on Calcium and Bone Health for Your Practice

 CALCIUM ESSENTIALS: GOOD FOR YOUR BONES AND BEYOND!

-This evidence-based guide to understanding calcium provides clear guidance and fact-based myth clarifications on calcium and bone health.
+For your clients: This evidence-based guide to understanding calcium provides clear guidance and fact-based myth clarifications on calcium and bone health.
 It also includes a list of food sources of calcium and a simple 3-step action plan to help your clients get the calcium they need.
 Perfect for one-on-one counselling sessions, community workshops, and presentations.

 Order or download